almovidhussaini/babylonclone/x/zoneconcierge/README.md

 <!-- TODO: more technical details and connections with the spec section for phase 1/2 integration -->
 <!-- TODO: mermaid flowchart for the interaction -->

-In phase 1 integration, ybtc maintains headers for a PoS blockchain via the IBC light client protocol.
-The IBC light client of the PoS blockchain is checkpointed by Bitcoin via ybtc, thus achieves Bitcoin security.
+In phase 1 integration, Babylon maintains headers for a PoS blockchain via the IBC light client protocol.
+The IBC light client of the PoS blockchain is checkpointed by Bitcoin via Babylon, thus achieves Bitcoin security.

-ybtc utilizes the [IBC light client protocol](https://github.com/cosmos/ibc/tree/main/spec/client/ics-007-tendermint-client) for receiving headers from other PoS blockchains.
+Babylon utilizes the [IBC light client protocol](https://github.com/cosmos/ibc/tree/main/spec/client/ics-007-tendermint-client) for receiving headers from other PoS blockchains.
 The IBC headers are encapsulated in the IBC protocol's `MsgUpdateClient`